-By designing proper phase matching period, QPM technique will also allow specific type of wave mixing such as Type 0, type I and II for user’s specific application requirement, as illustrated in figure 2.
+By designing proper phase matching period, QPM technique will also allow specific type of wave mixing such as Type 0, Type I and Type II for user’s specific application requirement, as illustrated in Figure 2.
 With QPM, all above types can possibly be realized for selected QPM materials, as one can engineer the phase-matching condition among mixing waves:

-(a) In Type 0, two photons with extraordinary polarization will combine to form a one new photon in extraordinary polarization.
+(a) In Type 0, two photons with extraordinary polarization will combine to form a one new photon with extraordinary polarization.

-(b) In Type I SHG, two photons having ordinary polarization will combine to form a new photon with extraordinary polarization.
+(b) In Type I, two photons having ordinary polarization will combine to form a new photon with extraordinary polarization.

-(c) In Type II SHG, two photons having orthogonal polarizations will combine to form one photon with extraordinary polarization.
+(c) In Type II, two photons having orthogonal polarizations will combine to form one photon with ordinary polarization.

 Figure 2: Illustrate wave mixing of (a) Type 0, (b) Type I and (c) Type II.